Ukrainization: 1930s to mid-1980

-Post-1991: Independent Ukraine
+Post-1991: independent Ukraine

 On 28 October 1989, the Supreme Soviet of Ukraine changed the Constitution and adopted the "Law of Languages".
 The Ukrainian language was declared the only official language, while the other languages spoken in Ukraine were guaranteed constitutional protection.
 The government was obliged to create the conditions required for the development and use of Ukrainian language as well as languages of other ethnic groups, including Russian.
 Usage of other languages, along with Ukrainian, was allowed in local institutions located in places of residence of the majority of citizens of the corresponding ethnicities.
-Citizens were guaranteed the right to use their native or any other languages and were entitled to address various institutions and organisations in Ukrainian, in Russian, or in another language of their work, or in a language acceptable to the parties.
+Citizens were guaranteed the right to use their native or any other languages and were entitled to address various institutions and organizations in Ukrainian, in Russian, or in another language of their work, or in a language acceptable to the parties.
 After the Ukrainian accession of independence following the dissolution of the Soviet Union the law, with some minor amendments, remained in force in the independent Ukrainian state.

 Adopted in 1996, the new Constitution of Ukraine confirmed the official state status of the Ukrainian language, and guaranteed the free development, use, and protection of Russian and other languages of national minorities of Ukraine.

+After the Declaration of Independence of Ukraine in 1991, the Ukrainian government began following a policy of Ukrainization, to increase the use of Ukrainian while discouraging Russian, which has been gradually phased out from the country's education system, government, and national TV, radio programs, and films.
+Until 2017, the "On Education" law granted Ukrainian families the right to choose their native language for schools and studies.New education law becomes effective in Ukraine It was revised to make the Ukrainian language the primary language used by children in all schools, except for those belonging to ethnic minorities.Beyond the scandal: what is Ukraine’s new education law really about?

 Language issues are still used by politicians to generate controversy.
-On May 20, 2008, Donetsk city council passed a resolution limiting the expansion of Ukrainian-language education in the city.
+On May 20, 2008, Donetsk City Council passed a resolution limiting the expansion of Ukrainian-language education in the city.
 The following day the city prosecutor declared the decision illegal and the mayor suspended it, and the council reversed itself two days later.

 According to a March 2010 survey, forced Ukrainization and Russian language suppression are among the least troubling problems for Ukrainian citizens, concerning only 4.8% of population.